skchanah/skchanah.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A data scientist who believe less is more
+subtitle: A data scientist who believes less is more

 profile:
   align: right